Autumn Budget Statement 2023: UK Housing Market Effect

 In the Autumn Budget, the OBR's forecast suggests that UK average house prices will fall by 4.7% by the end of 2024.

-What does the UK Autumn Statement mean for homeowners and buyers?
+What did the UK Autumn Statement mean for homeowners and buyers?

 Although there was very little mention of Stamp Duty Land Tax changes, there was the announcement of wider increasing housing supply and mortgage scheme extensions.